 Hurried movement through the crowd on his right drew Dylan’s eye.
 He spied Henrie pushing through the throng, with Harriet trailing close behind, and slowed.

 The elf reached the edge of the crowd and stopped, halting so abruptly that his lover almost collided into him.
 Dylan had known the man almost as long as Nestria and he still remembered the hours they used to spend at night talking through a hole in the wall.
 That’d been several decades ago.
-He couldn’t recall what they spoke about in those first few nights, but the terrible weeping that’d originally drawn him to the little crack joining the main boy’s quarters to the little room had fast vanished.
+He couldn’t recall what they’d spoken about in those first few nights, but the terrible weeping that’d originally drawn him to the little crack joining the main boy’s quarters to the little room had fast vanished.

 Henrie didn’t turn away once he realised he’d been spotted.
 He met Dylan’s stare, smiled and bowed his head in farewell.
 At his side, Harriet pressed close enough to her lover for their arms to touch without raising suspicion.
 Her chin shook.
-If he’d been closer, Dylan didn’t doubt he’d seen the tears brimming in her big eyes.
+If he’d been closer, Dylan didn’t doubt he’d have seen the tears brimming in her big eyes.
 Anyone would think he was going off to die.

 A wry smile twisted his lips.
 He wasn’t dead.
 Nor did he have any plans on dying anytime in the near future.
 He was going to prove what an asset he was to the kingdom.
 Make every action count.
 If he tried hard enough, then maybe they wouldn’t need to leash another.